How to vote

 Voting by post

 Anybody who is on the electoral register can apply for a postal vote, you don't need to give a reason.
-You can either request an application form by contacting the Electoral Services or download a postal vote application.
+The application process is now online.

 You can apply for a postal vote for one election, just a specific period or permanently.
 A postal vote can be sent to your home address or to any other address that you choose, but please be aware of how long it may take to arrive as this could affect us receiving your vote in time.